-In this section, we present three methods for discretising numeric data.
+In this section, we briefly outline the three methods for discretising numeric data to be used in our experiments.
+We refer to [3] for a full description.
 Conceptually, discretisation entails defining a number of consecutive intervals on the domain of a numeric attribute, and replacing this attribute with a nominal attribute that represents the interval values fall into.
 The three methods are identical in how numeric attributes are transformed based on the intervals defined.
 The essential difference between the methods lies in how the cut points between intervals are computed.